Are College Degrees Worth the Money? Pros, Cons, and ROI Analysis

 Financial Return on Investment (ROI) of a College Degree

 According to the Georgetown University study, the median earnings for a bachelor's degree holder were $1 million more over a lifetime than those of a high school graduate.
-Additionally, the unemployment rate for college graduates is typically lower than that of those without degrees.
+Additionally, the unemployment rate for college graduates is typically lower than for those without degrees.
 While the financial return on investment may not be immediate, the long-term benefits of a college degree are significant.

 Alternatives to College, such as Trade Schools or Apprenticeships